History of Mexico: Comanche conflict

-Texas independence
+Texas Independence

-Soon after achieving independence from Spain, the Mexican government, in an effort to populate its northern territories, awarded extensive land grants in Coahuila y Tejas to thousands of families from the United States, on condition that the settlers convert to Catholicism and become Mexican citizens.
-The Mexican government also forbade the importation of slaves.
+After the Mexican War of Independence, the Mexican government, to populate its northern territories, awarded extensive land grants in Coahuila y Tejas to thousands of families from the United States so that the settlers convert to Catholicism and become Mexican citizens.
+The Mexican government also forbade the importation of enslaved people.
 These conditions were largely ignored.

-A key factor in the government decision to allow those settlers was the belief that they would (a) protect northern Mexico from Comanche attacks and (b) buffer the northern states against US westward expansion.
+A key factor in the government's decision to allow those settlers was the belief that they would (a) protect northern Mexico from Comanche attacks and (b) buffer the northern states against US westward expansion.
 The policy failed on both counts: the Americans tended to settle far from the Comanche raiding zones and used the Mexican government's failure to suppress the raids as a pretext for declaring independence.

 The Texas Revolution or Texas War of Independence was a military conflict between Mexico and settlers in the Texas portion of the Mexican state Coahuila y Tejas.

-The war lasted from October 2, 1835 to April 21, 1836.
-However, a war at sea between Mexico and Texas continued into the 1840s.
-Animosity between the Mexican government and the American settlers in Texas, as well as many Texas residents of Mexican ancestry, began with the Siete Leyes of 1835, when Mexican President and General Antonio López de Santa Anna abolished the federal Constitution of 1824 and proclaimed the more centralizing 1835 constitution in its place.
+The war lasted from October 2, 1835, to April 21, 1836.
+However, war at sea between Mexico and Texas continued into the 1840s.
+The animosity between the Mexican government and the American settlers in Texas, as well as many Texas residents of Mexican ancestry, intensified with the Siete Leyes of 1835 when Mexican President and General Antonio López de Santa Anna abolished the federal Constitution of 1824 and proclaimed the more centralizing 1835 constitution in its place.

 War began in Texas on October 2, 1835, with the Battle of Gonzales.
 Early Texian Army successes at La Bahia and San Antonio were soon met with crushing defeat at the same locations a few months later.
-The war ended at the Battle of San Jacinto where General Sam Houston led the Texian Army to victory over a portion of the Mexican Army under Santa Anna, who was captured soon after the battle.
-The end of the war resulted in the creation of the Republic of Texas in 1836.
+The war ended at the Battle of San Jacinto, where General Sam Houston led the Texian Army to victory over a portion of the Mexican Army under Santa Anna, who was captured soon after the battle.
+The war's end resulted in the creation of the Republic of Texas in 1836.
 In 1845, the U.S. Congress ratified Texas's petition for statehood.